Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures: Introduction

-The GIKN method is tailored to control Lyapunov exponents and ergodicity, and so far little was known about other properties of the resulting measure.
-In particular, the question whether the GIKN construction always leads to a measure with zero entropy was around for some time.
-One of the authors heard it during a minicourse presented by Lorenzo J.~D\'{\i}az at the conference \emph{Global dynamics beyond uniform hyperbolicity} in Olmu\'e, Chile in September 2015.
-It is noted in \cite{BBD2} that the repetitive nature of a measure obtained through the GIKN construction suggests that its entropy is zero, but this heuristics did not convince all researchers, see \cite{BZ}.
-According to D\'{\i}az (personal communication) the question was raised by J\'{e}r\^{o}me Buzzi in Orsay.
+The GIKN method is tailored to control Lyapunov exponents and ergodicity, and up to now, little was known about other properties of the resulting royal measures.
+The question of whether all royal measures necessarily have zero entropy has circulated in the dynamical systems community for some time (according to Lorenzo J. Díaz it was raised by Jérôme Buzzi in Orsay and the first named author learned about it from Díaz's lecture at the conference ``Global dynamics beyond uniform hyperbolicity'' in Olmué, Chile in September 2015).
+Although the repetitive structure inherent in the GIKN construction suggests zero entropy \cite{BBD2}, this heuristic argument has not convinced all researchers \cite{BZ}.

-We prove that the entropy in question is always zero.
-For a proof we introduce a pseudometric $\Fbar$ generated by a continuous map $T\colon X\to X$ on a compact metric space $X$.
-We call it the Feldman-Katok pseudometric, because it is inspired by the \emph{f-bar} metric $\fbar$ introduced by Feldman (and, independently, by Katok) for finite state stationary stochastic processes.
-The transition from $\fbar$ to $\Fbar$ is done in a similar vain as the extension of Ornstein's \emph{d-bar} metric to a dynamically defined Besicovitch pseudometric on a dynamical system, see \cite{KLO,Shields, Weiss}.